1 : to lay the responsibility or blame for often falsely or unjustly

 Did You Know?

-Impute is a somewhat formal word that is used to suggest that someone or something has done or is guilty of something.
-It is similar in meaning to such words as ascribe and attribute, though it is more likely to suggest an association with something that brings discredit.
-When we impute something, we typically impute it to someone or something.
-You may also encounter the related noun imputation, which appears in such contexts as "I deny all your imputations of blame."
-Another sense of impute means "to calculate as a value or cost (as for taxation)," as in "impute a benefit from the use of the car."
+"Impute" is a somewhat formal word that is used to suggest that someone or something has or is guilty of something.
+It is similar in meaning to such words as "ascribe" and "attribute," though it is more likely to suggest an association with something that brings discredit.
+When we "impute" something, we typically impute it to someone or something.
+You may also encounter the related noun "imputation," which appears in such contexts as "I deny all your imputations of blame."

 Test Your Vocabulary with M-W Quizzes